robert-field/ParallelTasks/README.md

 # ParallelTasks
-programs and writing relating to parallel programming, especially multiple similar tasks.
+Programs and writing relating to parallel programming, especially multiple similar tasks, such as generating hundreds of sequential images for a video.